-- Q. What should I do if I have more questions about codicils or my will? - A. Contact your estate planning attorney. - Q. What should I do if I have more questions about leaving a gift to City of Hope? - A. Contact us.
+- Q. What should I do if I have more questions about codicils or my will? - A. Contact your estate planning attorney. - Q. What should I do if I have more questions about including a gift in my will to City of Hope? - A. Contact us.
 We're here to help.

-Our complete library of complimentary planning information can be found at:
+Additional free planning information can also be found at myplanwithcoh.org.